RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

     - Service provider
     - Law firm staff
   - Forceful and vigorous advocacy
-    - Lawyers must be courteous regardless of current client (don’t burn bridges)
+    - Lawyers must be courteous regardless of current client (don't burn bridges)
     - Theres a difference between forceful and vigorous advocacy and discourteous behavior
       - Some include threats, insults, harassment and derogatory comments
   - Duty to other lawyers - Negotiation
     - Have to be fair and honest
-      - Cannot knowingly make a false statement to an opponent in relation to a case (including its compromise)’
+      - Cannot knowingly make a false statement to an opponent in relation to a case (including its compromise)'
       - Must correct statement if found to be false
       - Rule 34.1
         - Rules for negotiation